Gravarty/Mint-X-Dark/README.md

 # Mint-X Dark Theme

+Support for GTK3 and GTK2
 ![the beloved Mint-X now in proper dark-mode!](ScreenshotNEW.png)

+The classic Linux Mint dark panel
 ![Including the classic cinnamon panel theme!](LinuxMint.png)

 This is my attempt at creating a complete dark theme for Mint-X. Linux Mint provides a dark variant of Mint-X, but it is only applied to selected applications.
 This theme extends that color scheme across the entire system.